Marking and Signing Crosswalks

 • The roadway has four or more lanes of travel with a raised median or pedestrian refuge island and an ADT of 15,000 vehicles per day or greater.

-Marked crosswalks should be designed to minimize crossing distances and should be straight, to make them easier for children with visual impairments to navigate.
+Marked crosswalks generally should be designed to minimize crossing distances and should be straight and in line with the sidewalk ramps to make them easier for children and adults with visual and/or physical impairments to navigate.

-In many cases, crosswalk enhancements including raised median islands, traffic and pedestrian signals, or street lighting may also be needed.
+In many cases, crosswalk enhancements including raised median islands, traffic and pedestrian signals and/or street lighting may also be needed.
 More substantial improvements are typically needed on high-volume multilane roads.

 Treatment: Marked Crosswalks